 This isn’t the most efficient method, but it works in specific use cases.
 For example, if you have a very unique product with little competition and long lead times, your customers may not mind a protracted registration process.

 However, companies at the other end of this spectrum usually can’t afford to insert that delay into the process.
 If you sell products that are closer to true commodities, and if your customers need the product as fast as possible, this manual process could harm your customer experience.
 At scale, it can have a direct impact on revenue and customer retention.

 Process 2: Signup generates a workflow in SAP

-This process is a little more efficient than the previous one.
-Instead of the signup form generating an email to Customer Service, it generates a workflow process in SAP to kick off the customer master creation process.
+This process is a little more efficient than the last one.
+Instead of the signup form generating an email to customer service, it generates a workflow process in SAP to kick off the customer master creation process.
 You could think of this as “data staging.”
 This process takes the web form data and drops it into a database in SAP.

 Another way to execute Process 2 is to use a custom transaction to create customers.
 This kicks off an email to the master data team to use the custom transactions to create the customer master record.

 Either way, a CSR can easily click a few buttons within SAP to onboard the customer instead of having to rekey the data manually.

 Process 3 (Hands-free): Signup generates a quote and related workflow in SAP